web-infra-dev/rsbuild/packages/document/docs/en/config/performance/buildCache.md

 ### cacheDigest

 `cacheDigest` is used to add some environment variables that will affect the build results.
-The Builder will set the cache name based on the `cacheDigest` content and the current build mode to ensure that different cacheDigests can hit different caches.
+The Rsbuild will set the cache name based on the `cacheDigest` content and the current build mode to ensure that different cacheDigests can hit different caches.

 #### Example